chandlerjwang/sample-alexa-skill/README.md

 Movie Now is a sample Alexa Skill that can learn about the user's movie preferences such as favorite genres or actors, then recommends movies users will enjoy!

+If the user wants to skip the series of questions they can say things like "Surprise me" or "pick one for me" and the skill will intelligently pick a movie at random or based on saved preferences.
+Further, the skill asks all returned users (based on distinct deviceID) to rate the previous recommendation and incorporates that rating for future suggestions.
+In this way, the skill can evolve and learns the users' preferences and make better and more personalized recommendations.

 ## Example Phrases

 - "I like Comedy"